Aluminum Degassing Methods

 Adtech Degassing Methods Instruction

-Switch off the heating unit after degassing box heating completed.
-Guide inert gas into rotor and release molten aluminum into the box when the heater temperature is closed to molten aluminum temperature.
+Switch off the heating unit after degassing box heating is completed.
+Guide inert gas into the rotor and release molten aluminum into the box when the heater temperature is close to the molten aluminum temperature.

 Check the cone located in heat protection draining in the bottom.

 Check the molten aluminum temperature (min 720°C).
-Make the height of molten aluminum which be away from launder bottom at 3cm for observing the molten aluminum going into the box.
+Make the height of molten aluminum away from the launder bottom at 3cm to observe the molten aluminum going into the box.

-Operator shall wear protection clothes to close the cover.
-The slag on surface can be skimmed through the deslagging outlet when the molten aluminum flows into the box.
+The operator shall wear protective clothes to close the cover.
+The slag on the surface can be skimmed through the deslagging outlet when the molten aluminum flows into the box.

-Start production when temperature up to 780°C. Close deslagging outlet for heating preservation.
+Start production when the temperature is up to 780°C. Close deslagging outlet for heating preservation.

 Guide inert gases into the rotor to prevent air outlet blocking by molten aluminum.

-Switch on the heater as soon as molten aluminum flow into the box completed and set heat preservation parameters.
+Switch on the heater as soon as molten aluminum flows into the box and set heat preservation parameters.

-Starting the heating system, control the temperature of the molten aluminum, monitor the gas flow rate, the speed of the rotor is changed from the heat preservation stage to the processing stage.
-At the same time, the inert gas flow into the rotor increases and the gas flow rate is changed from the preservation stage to the processing stage.
+Starting the heating system, controlling the temperature of the molten aluminum, and monitoring the gas flow rate, the speed of the rotor is changed from the heat preservation stage to the processing stage.
+At the same time, the inert gas flow into the rotor increases, and the gas flow rate is changed from the preservation stage to the processing stage.

-Operator sets molten aluminum heating temperature, maintain a stable degassing working condition.
+The operator sets the molten aluminum heating temperature and maintains a stable degassing working condition.

 Online degassing unit service life: